emge1/allegro-clone-api/README.md

 * GitHub Actions for automated CI workflows, including testing and building.
 * Support for both local development and production environments using Docker and docker-compose.
 * GitHub Actions with Trivy to ensure cybersecurity by scanning Docker images on each pull request and main branch push.
+* Development logging outputs debug-level logs to the console for effective debugging with Django Debug Toolbar.

 While the backend is under active development, the [frontend](https://github.com/emge1/allegro-clone-frontend) is also in progress and will integrate with this API to simulate the full e-commerce platform experience.